slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"A politician divides mankind into two classes: tools and enemies."
 -- Friedrich Nietzsche [1844]*

-> *"The urge to save humanity is almost always a false front for the urge to rule it."
+> *"The urge to save humanity is almost always a false front for the urge to rule it." (...)
+"Every decent man is ashamed of the government he lives under."
 -- H.L.
 Mencken [1880]*

 > *"Political language is designed to make lies sound truthful."